rupensa/xccshap_ds2024/README.md

 # XCCSHAP
 Source code for the paper "Combining SHAP-Driven Co-clustering and Shallow Decision Trees to Explain XGBoost", Proceedings of 27th International Conference on Discovery Science 2024.
 Lecture Notes in Computer Science, vol 15243.
-Springer, Cham, by Pensa, R.G., Crombach, A., Peignier, S., Rigotti, C. [[paper]](https://doi.org/10.1007/978-3-031-78977-9_24)
+Springer, Cham, by Pensa, R.G., Crombach, A., Peignier, S., Rigotti, C. [[paper]](https://doi.org/10.1007/978-3-031-78977-9_24) [[pdf]](xccshap_paper.pdf)

 ## How to reproduce the experiments: